Discussion in 'What's it Worth' started by Railguy, May 15, 2019.

 Log in or Sign up to hide this ad.

-I agree with @furham.
+@furham.
 A local sale would get you around that much.
 Ebay is showing a little more but that is to cover fees and shipping.
 A good place to check for sale prices is eBay.
 Search for whatever you are looking for and then click the sold option on the left column (if you are using a laptop).
 This will bring up a selection of items that have recently sold with their prices.
 Helps to learn about grades as well!

 Yes I bought coin few weeks ago.from Ebay.thanks for info.ebay too expensive.